 Bariatric surgery is the surgical alteration of the stomach, intestine, or both to cause weight loss.

-In the US, about 220,000 bariatric operations were done in 2009.
+In the US, about 160,000 bariatric operations are done in each year.
 Development of safer laparoscopic approaches has made this surgery more popular.

 To qualify for bariatric surgery, patients should